India parliament session may be cut short as COVID-19 cases among lawmakers rise-sources | Health

 India's parliament session that began this week is likely to be cut short after 30 lawmakers were found infected with the coronavirus, two senior parliament officials said, as the number of cases in the country rose to 5.3 million.
 The Indian parliament met for the first time in six months on September 14 and was to function until Oct.
 1, but the two officials said its duration could be reduced by a week.

-"Since the commencement of the session the number of positive cases have gone up so the government is thinking of cutting short the session," said one of the two officials, who are involved in the functioning of parliament proceedings.
-The government has also mandated daily tests for journalist entering parliament to cover the session from Saturday.
+"Since the commencement of the session the number of positive cases has gone up so the government is thinking of cutting short the session," said one of the two officials, who are involved in the functioning of parliament proceedings.
+The government has also mandated daily tests for journalists entering parliament to cover the session from Saturday.

-The lower and upper house secretariats did not immediately respond to a request for comment.
+Piyush Soperna, joint director at the country's upper house's secretariat, said in an email response that it has no information on the issue of prematurely ending the parliament session next week.
 India, which recorded 93,337 new infections in the last 24 hours, has been posting the highest single-day caseload in the world since early August, according to a Reuters tally.

+India is the second-most badly hit country after the United States with total recorded coronavirus cases at 5.3 million.
+However, deaths in India have been relatively low.

 On Wednesday, India's federal government ordered its states not to hoard oxygen supplies and allow free movement to cope with the rising number of cases.